valiantljk/h5spark/README.md

 #Use in Pyspark Scripts

-Add this to your python path:
+Add the h5spark path to your python path:

 export PYTHONPATH=$PYTHONPATH:path_to_h5spark/src/main/python/h5spark

 Then import it in python like so: